bckd00r/LViewPlus/README.md

 ## IMPORTANT NOTE
 I've never been banned for 6 months, never trust people who spam on the forum.
+Supported regions: EUW-NA-RU-BR-TR (KOREA AND JAPAN NOT SAFE)

 ## How can i use Formatter?
 (NOT REQUIRED)